Skip to main content

 How Much Does a Personal Injury Lawyer Cost?

-The short answer: Most personal injury lawyers work on contingency, meaning you pay nothing upfront and only pay if you win.
+The short answer: Most personal injury lawyers work on contingency, meaning attorney fees may be deferred until compensation is recovered under a written fee agreement.
 Here's everything you need to know about attorney fees.

 Quick Answer: Personal Injury Lawyer Costs

 Personal injury lawyers typically charge 33-40% of your settlement through contingency fees.
 You pay nothing upfront and nothing if you lose.
-Most consultations are free.
+Many attorneys offer free initial reviews.

 $0